Thiothixene (By mouth)

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

 - You might get overheated more easily while using this medicine.
 Be aware of this if you are exercising or the weather is hot.
 Drinking water might help.
 If you get too hot and feel dizzy, weak, tired, confused, or sick to your stomach, try to cool down.
 Call your doctor if you are not able to cool your body and your symptoms continue.

 - This medicine may cause dizziness, drowsiness, trouble with thinking, or trouble with controlling body movements.
 Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert, well-coordinated, or able to think well.
 You may also feel lightheaded when getting up suddenly from a lying or sitting position, so stand up slowly.

-- Your doctor will need to check your progress at regular visits while you are using this medicine.
-Be sure to keep all appointments.
+- Your doctor will check your progress and the effects of this medicine at regular visits.
+Keep all appointments.
 You might also need to have your eyes tested on a regular basis while you are using this medicine.